 Ports & Harbors, Pacific Northwest

-The coastal region of BC has many Ports & Harbors, some are small like Winter Harbor while others are huge like the Victoria or Nanaimo harbors, some of these are managed well with environmental standards that are amazing while some others are disasters in regards to these issues.
+The Pacific Northwest has many Ports & Harbors, some are small like Winter Harbor while others are huge like the Victoria or Nanaimo harbors, some of these are managed well with environmental standards that are amazing while some others are disasters in regards to these issues.

 Many of these ports are situated in river estuaries, so the issues are quite broad, everything from sewage outflows to salmon rearing areas.
 Log dumps have left so much debris on the bottom of some of these ports and harbors and the only way to bring life back is to clean this up.
 This is a daunting job with many problems associated with the cure.